enso-org/hiring/people/senior-graphics-developer.md

-## Cloud Software Engineer
+## Senior Graphics Developer
-[Luna](https://luna-lang.org) is looking for a cloud software engineer to take charge of the design, development, and evolution of the new SaaS offering for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong technical skills and have a passion for collaboration, this role could be for you.
+[Luna](https://luna-lang.org) is looking for a senior graphics developer to take charge of the design, development, and evolution of a new WebGL-based GUI for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you bring strong technical skills and a passion for user experience, this could be the role for you.

-As a cloud software engineer, you'll be leading the effort to design and develop our new SaaS offering, providing a web-based version of Luna to our clients.
-Your work will be integral to the next phase of Luna's development, as we expand our offering beyond the open-source project.
-You'll be able to work with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, GitHub and PayPal to name a few), and put your stamp on Luna's future.
+As a senior graphics developer you'll be a key part of bringing the vision for Luna 2.0 into reality, with your work being integral to the realisation of the next iteration of Luna.
+You'll be able to collaborate with world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub to name a few), and make your indelible mark on the future of Luna.

-**What You'll Do**
+#### What You'll Do
-As a cloud software engineer you'll be in charge of building the SaaS offering for Luna, hosting both the language and its IDE in the cloud.
+As a senior graphics developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
 This will involve:

-- Working closely with the internal teams to design a secure and scalable SaaS architecture.
+- Working closely with stakeholders and customers to design intuitive solutions that unobtrusively enable a fluid workflow.
-- Developing a SaaS solution based upon that design with robust tooling and reliability, as well as inbuilt support for collaboration.
-- Hosting the architecture on a cloud provider without becoming too dependent on any one given platform.
+- Implement these solutions in a high-performance manner on top of web technologies to create a truly cross-platform GUI.
+- Building a next-generation UI framework based on WebGL.
+- Work with the details of WebGL and JavaScript to ensure a seamless and performant experience for users.
-- Contributing to the evolution of this vibrant open-source project by bringing a new component to its ecosystem.
+- Contribute to the creation of a vibrant open-source project and its ecosystem.

-**The Skills We're Looking For**
+#### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

-- A strong focus on security and scalability.
+- A strong focus on both user experience and aesthetics.
-- Experience in designing secure, scalable, and collaboration-ready SaaS architectures.
-- Practical experience in building, scaling, and maintaining such infrastructure.
-- Experience with one or more of AWS, Azure, Google Cloud, or Digital Ocean.
+- 3+ years experience with OpenGL or WebGL, and the related GLSL.
+We'd also hope for knowledge of GPU pipelines and architectures, and practical experience in optimising GLSL.
+- Practical knowledge and experience with JavaScript (or a related language such as CoffeeScript or TypeScript), and practical usage of it for large-scale projects.

-It would be a big bonus if you also had:
+It would be a big bonus if you had:

-- Experience working in close conjunction with multiple product teams.
-- Experience building SaaS deployments that are designed to be independent of the underlying cloud provider.
+- Knowledge of PureScript, Elm, Haskell, or some other strongly-typed functional programming language.
+- Experience with visual programming systems such as Houdini, Max/MSP, Lab VIEW, or Touch Designer.

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science